Sprite-MD/odin-sketch/README.md

 The reset button will clear the board while prompting the user to specify the number of cells they want in the grid.

 What I learned:
-Using DOM manipulation to create a grid system through loops and functions
+Used DOM manipulation to create a grid system
-Applied CSS to create a fixed grid
-Implemented JavaScript events that will interact with the grid through buttons and cursor
+Applied CSS grid and flex to organize and format the web page Implemented JavaScript events, allowing user to interact with the canvas through the cursor and buttons

+To Dos:
+Size slider/prompter
+Different color options
+Formatting